TL;DR, the short version:

 Why the 1% rule is the wrong starting point for San Diego

 The “set aside 1% of your home’s value per year for maintenance” rule has circulated in personal finance content for decades.
-The problem: it was derived from national average data on homes priced around $200,000–$300,000.
+The problem: it was shaped by national-average homes at far lower price points.
 Applied to San Diego’s median home value, it produces a maintenance budget that’s structurally too small.

-• Coastal salt air degrades painted surfaces, metal hardware, HVAC fins, and caulked joints significantly faster than inland climates
+• Coastal salt air degrades painted surfaces, metal hardware, and caulked joints faster than inland climates

-• UV intensity (San Diego averages 266 sunny days annually) accelerates degradation of deck sealants, exterior caulk, and painted wood surfaces
+• UV intensity accelerates degradation of deck sealants, exterior caulk, and painted wood surfaces

-• Marine layer moisture cycling — the daily fog-in/fog-out cycle on coastal properties creates repetitive wet/dry stress on caulked joints, wood decks, and window frames
+• Marine layer moisture cycling, the daily fog-in and fog-out cycle on coastal properties, creates repetitive wet and dry stress on caulked joints, wood decks, and window frames

-• Seismic activity creates minor cracking and settling at a higher background rate than most U.S. markets — small cracks around windows, doors, and penetrations that admit water if not sealed
+• Seismic activity creates minor cracking and settling that opens small gaps around windows, doors, and penetrations, gaps that admit water if not sealed

-The NAHB’s Remodeling Market Index research puts realistic annual maintenance spending for U.S. homes in the 1–4% range, with newer homes (under 10 years) clustering near 1% and older homes (30+ years) clustering at 2–4%.
-San Diego’s housing stock trends older in many neighborhoods — North Park, Normal Heights, Kensington, City Heights, and much of East San Diego were built primarily between 1940 and 1975.
+A common rule-of-thumb range for realistic annual maintenance spending is 1 to 4% of home value, with newer homes (under 10 years) near the low end and older homes (30+ years) near the high end.
+San Diego’s housing stock trends older in many neighborhoods, since North Park, Normal Heights, Kensington, City Heights, and much of East San Diego were built primarily between 1940 and 1975.

 The math for San Diego homeowners:

-Home value1% (common rule)2% (NAHB mid-range for older homes)3% (NAHB high end for coastal/older homes)
+Home value1% (common rule)2% (mid-range for older homes)3% (high end for coastal or older homes)

 $700,000$7,000/year$14,000/year$21,000/year